-To attend the virtual Meeting, appointees must reserve their spot by pre-registering online at https://forms.digicast.ca/form-61210/robex-2023 by 5:00 p.m.
-(Eastern Time) on Thursday June 22, 2023, at the latest.
+To attend the virtual Meeting, appointees must reserve their spot by registering online at https://forms.digicast.ca/form-74047/robex-2024 by 5:00 p.m.
+(Eastern Daylight Time) on Friday, June 21, 2024, at the latest.

 If the holder of common shares is a legal entity, an estate or trust, the proxy form/VIF must be signed by a duly authorized representative and accompanied by a certified resolution confirming such authorization.